 Nearly 20 million children receive free or reduced-priced lunches at school each year.
-However, during the summer months fewer than 3 million children partake in free summer lunch.
-This is a gap of more than 16 million kids who can receive a free healthy lunch each day school is out, but don’t.
-Why is this?
-Read this moving blog by NRPA's Jimmy O'Connor on how park and recreation agencies are serving to fill this gap this summer, helping improve lives and communities.
+During the summer months fewer than 3 million children partake in free summer lunch.
+Learn how park and recreation agencies are serving to fill this gap this summer, helping improve lives and communities.

 Wondering what is going on with Surface Transportation on Capitol Hill this week?
 VP of Government Affairs Stacey Pine breaks it all down and outlines what another extension may mean and how the current debate between the House and Senate could have implications for park and recreation agencies.